How does alcohol affect sleep ?

-A glass of red wine in the evening is a proven aid to falling asleep, but alcohol, especially in large quantities, has numerous negative effects on sleep and health.
-Here you can find out exactly how alcohol affects our sleep and what you can do to sleep restfully despite drinking alcohol.
+A glass of red wine in the evening is considered a proven sleep aid, but alcohol, especially in large quantities, has numerous negative effects on sleep and health.
+Here you can find out exactly how alcohol affects our sleep and what you can do to sleep well despite drinking alcohol.

 - Conclusion